Sometimes you have an epiphany – an instantaneous realization of what you want or what went wrong.

 Dogs Are Expensive

-Dogs are crazy expensive.
-Their food costs about fifty dollars every two weeks, not including any special treats or bones.
+I have two large dogs.
+Their food costs $75 every three weeks, not including special treats or bones.

 Time and Energy